 By increasing your voluntary excess by as little as £50, you’ll see your quoted insurance prices tumble, meaning more money in your pocket.
 Work out how much you could afford to pay out, and adjust your voluntary excess accordingly.
 After all, you may never even need to pay out for damage, meaning you could have made a saving on a year’s insurance policy.

-Don’t Leave it Until the Last Minute
+Don’t Leave Buying Car Insurance to the Last Minute

 According to Comparethemarket.com, motorists stand to save an average of £240 a year by switching their car insurance three weeks before its scheduled renewal date.
 This is because car insurance providers know that most drivers leave their insurance renewal until the last minute, and therefore ramp up their prices the closer people come to that all-important renewal date.